Saga of Erik the Red: Chapter 5

 Leif becomes part of the court of King Olaf Tryggvason, who charges him with preaching Christianity when he returns to Greenland.
 On the return voyage, storms take him to an unknown land where he discovers wild wheat, vines, maple trees (and in one version of the saga, very large trees).
 Leif also rescues shipwrecked sailors, whom he looks after and converts to Christianity.
 Back in Greenland, he converts many people, including his mother, who builds a church, but not his father Erik, as a result of which Erik's wife leaves him.
 His brother Thorstein then organizes an expedition to explore the new country.
 In addition to both brothers, the group is to include their father, but Erik falls from his horse and is injured riding to the ship.
 (One of the two versions suggests he nonetheless goes.)
 The expedition is unsuccessful; after being blown in different directions by storms all summer, they return to Eiriksfjord in the fall.

 Chapter 6

 Thorstein marries Gudrid, but soon after dies in an epidemic at the farm where they are living with the joint owner, another Thorstein, and his wife Sigrid.
 Shortly before his death, Sigrid, who has died, rises as a draugr and tries to climb into bed with him.
 After his death, he himself reanimates and asks to speak to Gudrid; he tells her to end the Greenland Christian practise of burying people in unconsecrated ground and to bury him at the church, blames recent hauntings on the farm overseer, Gardi, whose body he says should be burned, and predicts a great future for her but warns her not to marry another Greenlander and asks her to give their money to the church.
+He then died soon after in his old cottage house made of human remains.